yugabyte/yugabyte-db/docs/content/stable/explore/fault-tolerance/linux.md

 ## 3. Observe even load across all nodes

-You can check a lot of the per-node statistics by browsing to the <a href='http://127.0.0.1:7000/tablet-servers' target="_blank">tablet-servers</a> page.
+You can check a lot of the per-node statistics by browsing to the [tablet-servers](http://127.0.0.1:7000/tablet-servers) page.
 It should look like this.
 The total read and write IOPS per node are highlighted in the screenshot below.
 Note that both the reads and the writes are roughly the same across all the nodes indicating uniform usage across the nodes.

 ![Read and write IOPS with 3 nodes](/images/ce/fault-tolerance_evenly_distributed.png)